 Community School will provide an appropriate space for lactation purposes that is private, (not a toilet stall), free from intrusion, has electricity and that has reasonable access to a refrigerator.
 We will engage in the interactive process with the employee to determine a reasonable accommodation.

-The employee may submit a request written or verbal for accommodation to their immediate supervisor or directly to the Business Office.
+The employee may submit a request written or verbal for accommodation to their immediate supervisor or directly to the Deputy Director.
 A response to the request will be responded to within five (5) days from the date of the request.
 Should Community School be unable to provide the accommodation it will provide the employee with a written response indicating the reason for the denial.

 Retaliation for making a lactation accommodation request is strictly forbidden.
-If the employee believes she has been retaliated against it should be reported immediately to Human Resources or the School Leader.
+If the employee believes she has been retaliated against it should be reported immediately to the Executive Director.
 Discrimination against and harassment of lactating employees in any form is unacceptable, a form of prohibited sex/gender discrimination, will not be tolerated at Community School and will be handled in accordance with Community School policy on discrimination and harassment.

 Medical Benefits